Average Typing Speed Statistics (2025 Update)

 The average typing speed for adults is about 40 WPM, and many everyday typists fall in the 35–45 WPM range.

-Here’s the useful way to think about typing speed in 2026: it’s not “Is my WPM good?” — it’s “How do I compare to the 40 WPM average, and how close am I to 60+ WPM (fast)?”
-This page gives you practical benchmarks by age and job role, plus the fairest way to compare results.
+Here’s the useful way to think about typing speed: it’s not “Is my WPM good?” — it’s “How do I compare to ~40 WPM (average), and how close am I to 60+ WPM (fast)?”
+This page gives you practical benchmarks by age, job role, and skill level, plus the fairest way to compare results.

 ✅ Compare yourself in 60 seconds